Champagne Leclerc Briant - Abyss 2018 avec étui

 Decanter

-"A unique sensory voyage for this cuvée, which has benefited from underwater ageing!
+"A unique sensory journey for this vintage, which has benefited from underwater aging!"

-Leclerc Briant's Cuvée Abyss 2018 offers an exceptional tasting experience, blending terrestrial, aerial and marine influences.
-A blend of Chardonnay, Pinot Meunier and Pinot Noir, it stands out for its precise vinification and underwater aging, which gives it unprecedented freshness and minerality.
+Leclerc Briant's 2018 Abyss vintage offers an exceptional tasting experience, blending terrestrial, aerial, and marine influences.
+A blend of Chardonnay, Pinot Meunier, and Pinot Noir, it is distinguished by precise vinification and underwater aging, which gives it an unprecedented freshness and minerality.

-Buy your Leclerc Briant Champagnes at the best price on private sale!
+Buy your Leclerc Briant Champagnes at the best price in a private sale!

 Eye